Get Involved

 Wellington Film Festival…

-…returns on 3rd - 5th October 2025 with a great mix of films.
+…returns April 2027 with a great mix of films.
 The steering committee are busy putting a new programme together, which will include screenings at the Wellesley, St. John’s Church and Wellington Arts Centre.
 The film quiz, outdoor screening and music in the park will be back too!

 Get involved by making a movie in a weekend!
 Are you a filmmaker aged under 21?
 Then this is the challenge for you!
 The 48 hour period will start on Friday 22nd August at 6pm and end on Sunday 24th August at 6pm.